manishghop/Movie-Recommendation-System/README.md

 ## MODEL DEPLOYMENT

-A this was a school project and there was no requirement to push the model on a web application, I decided to leave it as a notebook file.
+As this was a school project and there was no requirement to push the model on a web application, I decided to leave it as a notebook file.

 <!--
 ## This below block is for school's requirememt.